vasantisuthar/vasantisuthar/README.md

 - :seedling: I am currently learning redux, java and DevOps.
 - :earth_africa:		 I like to contribute to open source and explore github.
 - :handshake: If you want any collaboration feel free to mail me at vasantisuthar15@gmail.com.
-- :v: I'm open for opportunities.
+- :v: I'm open to opportunities.
 - :zap: Fun fact: I like to watch movies and do sketching.